-As businesses move steadfastly into the digital age, so too must the processes and resources that they depend upon.
-And nowhere is this more evident than in human resources, where companies select, hire and manage their most precious commodity: people.
+With technology evolving at such a rapid pace, businesses must adopt the latest processes and resources in order to stay afloat – and ahead.
+Nowhere is this more evident than in human resources, where companies select, hire and manage their most precious commodity: people.

-With so many options to choose from, though, and everybody claiming to be the top player in the market, it can be difficult to select the right one.
-Therefore, we’ve compiled a handy list to help you out.
+With so many HR software programs to choose from, however, and everybody claiming to be the top player in the market, it can be difficult to select the right management system.
+As such, we’ve compiled a handy list of the top HR software programs to help you in your decisions.

 1. People HR

-Focused on simplicity, People HR automates the majority of day-to-day HR functions, allowing management to finetune only what is important; this is supported by a wide range of optional extras that make for a more customised experience.
-People HR is supported across several devices, including Windows, iOS and Android – all you need is a browser to run it on.
+Focused on simplicity, People HR automates the majority of day-to-day HR functions, allowing management to fine-tune only what is important.
+This is supported by a wide range of optional extras that make for a more customised experience.

 A winner of several industry awards, the beauty of BambooHR lies in the more subtle touches, such as the timesaving e-signature function and a redesigned onboarding system.
-As well as offering the standard Human Capital Management (HCM) and Human Resource Management (HRM) features, BambooHR also provides neat add-ons, such as a streamlined employee appraisal tool that makes a potentially time-consuming task far easier.
+As well as offering the standard human capital and human resources management features, BambooHR also provides neat add-ons, such as a streamlined employee appraisal tool that makes a potentially time-consuming task far easier.

 6. Zoho People

-Zoho is responsible for the development of a number of active software programmes, and their latest HRM offering covers a variety of standard functions.
+Zoho People is responsible for the development of a number of active software programs, and their latest HRM offering covers a variety of standard functions from a centralised location.
 What sets Zoho People apart from similar systems, though, is the ability to align everything with other Zoho tools, which is especially handy if your business is already using them.